hapax/hapax.github.io/assets/simple-physics.md

 depends only on the size $r$ of the grains.
 The grain jiggles the same way on Mars!

-The jiggling of grains in a fluid was first noted by Robert Brown, so it is called *Brownian motion*.
+The jiggling of grains in a fluid was first noted by Robert Brown, and though he was unable to explain it, the phenemenon is called *Brownian motion* in his honour.
+(It should perhaps be called *Lucretian motion*, since Lucretius observed zigzag dust particles, and explained it with atoms, in 60 BC!)
-Although Brownian motion itself suggests the existence of atoms (as suggested by Lucretius thousands of years ago!), it was Einstein who extracted a testable experimental prediction from the atomic hypothesis.
+Although Brownian motion itself suggests the existence of atoms, it was Einstein who extracted a testable experimental prediction from the atomic hypothesis.
 In 1908, Jean Perrin measured the dance of pollen grains in water, and